 Sappho #

-Sappho was an educated Greek aristocratic lady, married to a businessman, living on the island of Lesbos, in the late Homeric period.
+Sappho was an educated Greek aristocratic lady, assumed to be married to a businessman, living on the island of Lesbos, in the late Homeric period.
 Most women were precluded from education as they were deemed inappropriate.
 She is an exception.

 Her style was sensual and melodic; primarily songs of love, yearning, and reflection.
 Most commonly the target of her affections was female,

-Plato elevated her from the status of great lyric poet to one of the muses.
+Plato elevated her from the status of great lyric poet to the tenth muse.
 Upon hearing one of her songs, Solon, an Athenian ruler, lawyer, and a poet himself, asked that he be taught the song “Because I want to learn it and die.”

 To Atthis #